Water Myths and Facts

 Why Experts Keep Getting It Wrong

-And maybe they're right, but I have no reason to think I'm a freak of nature nor has my life been full of an unusual amount of good luck.
-Much more likely: both the danger of surface water and the effectiveness of water treatment options have both been over-hyped.
+And maybe they’re right, but I have no reason to think I’m a freak of nature nor has my life been full of an unusual amount of good luck.
+And, after about 10,000 miles of backpacking while drinking untreated surface water—I finally succumbed to my first (and thus-far only) water-borne illness.
+It will happen eventually, even for those who do treat their water.
+But the point is: both the danger of surface water and the effectiveness of water treatment options have both been over-hyped.
 I focus on acquiring good, quality water and—if I decide to treat it at all—treatment is a last resort.

 But why?
 Why are these myths are so persistent and ubiquitous?
 I have two theories about why so many alleged experts will spout nonsense.
 It begins with two kernels of truth: (1) surface water can sometimes make people sick, and (2) the unaided eye cannot see microscopic contaminates.
 Both are 100% true and always have been true, but you’ll hear old timers talk about the old days when it was safe to drink untreated surface water as if something dramatic has changed since those good ol’ days.